bosun-monitor/bosun/docs/expressions.md

 ### promrate(metric, groupByTags, filter, agType, rateStepDuration, stepDuration, startDuration, endDuration string) seriesSet
 {: .exprFunc}

-promrate is like `prom()`, except that is for rate per-second calculations on metrics that are counters.
+promrate is like `prom` function, except that is for rate per-second calculations on metrics that are counters.
 It therefore includes the extra `rateStepDuration` argument which is for calculating the step of the rate calculation.
 The `stepDuration` is then for the step of the aggregation operation that is on top of the calculated rate.
 This is performed using [the `rate()` function in PromQL](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate).

 Example: